Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy

 \subsubsection{Point cloud estimation}

 We generate point clouds using the depth predictions and camera intrinsic.
 To overcome the inherent scale ambiguity, we adopt the same median scaling strategy as in depth evaluation.
-Table~\ref{table6} summarizes the point cloud comparison results on the SCARED dataset, indicating that our SMUDLP outperforms the compared methods, both monocular and multi-frame monocular.

-We believe the inferior performance of these methods lies in weakened supervisory signal and lacking of ability to exploit temporal information.
-SfMLearner, DeFeat-Net, Monodepth2 and ManyDepth are heavily affected by the unique inter-frame brightness fluctuations and low and homogeneous textures of endoscopic scenes.
-While Endo-SfM and AF-SfMLearner are specifically designed for endoscopic scenarios, they cannot enhance their depth estimates by leveraging valuable additional frames.
-In contrast, our SMUDLP could benefit from both.
+Table~\ref{table6} summarizes the point cloud comparison results on the SCARED dataset, which indicates that our model surpasses the compared methods, including both single-frame monocular and multi-frame monocular.
+The SfMLearner, DeFeat-Net, Monodepth2 and ManyDepth are heavily affected by the brightness fluctuations and low and homogeneous textures.
+While the AF-SfMLearner and Endo-SfM are specifically designed for endoscopic scenarios, they cannot enhance their depth predictions by leveraging valuable additional input frames.
+In contrast, our model could benefit from both.